GreatBruceYoung/GPS-signal-generation-and-acquisition/README.md

 ShiftedSampledCA: generate the sampled C/A code sequence with code delay.
 signal_generation: generate C/A code and calculate correaltion function.
 singal_acuquisition: implement time-frequency space search method on received signal and sampled signal to acquire GPS signal.

+Note that this projected is adapted based on a course on Receiver Technology.